 Eligible Retiree.
-The term "Eligible Retiree" means an employee who has a minimum of 15 years of Contributory Service with the District prior to retirement.
+The term "Eligible Retiree", as defined at Section 2.06 of the Trust Agreement, means an employee who has a minimum of 15 years of Contributory Service with the District prior to retirement and who has retired from the District under the State Teachers Retirement System (STRS) and made contributions as required by the Trustees, but is not qualified for or receiving health insurance benefits from the Districts.

-Employer Minimum contribution Participants who retired prior to November 1, 2009, are subject to the Employer Minimum Contribution.
-The District is direct billed a flat dollar amount toward each retiree's health care premiums (currently \$36.60 in 2018).
+Employer Minimum Contribution.
+Participants who retired prior to November 1, 2009, are subject to the Employer Minimum Contribution.
+The District is direct billed a flat dollar amount toward each retiree's health care premiums at an amount that is re-evaluated annually).
 Consequently, CalPERS reduces the Retiree's deduction for health insurance premium by the amount direct billed to the District.
-The Trust Fund reimburses the retiree through his or her Camino Credit Union account or other eligible account for the difference between the amount available for the retiree's benefits and the amount reimbursed to the District.
+The Trust Fund reimburses the retiree through his or her eligible account for the difference between the amount available for the retiree's benefits and the amount reimbursed to the District.
+An example of this calculation can be found in Appendix A.